tdresearchgroup/tdresearchgroup/README.md

-### Repository of the Software Engineering Analytics Research Group (SEARch) led by Dr. Zadia Codabux (Unievrsity of Saskatchewan, Canada).
+### Repository of the Software Engineering Analytics Research Group (SEARch) led by Dr. Zadia Codabux (University of Saskatchewan, Canada).
 ### The software and repositories are solely for research purposes.
 Therefore, credit appropriately.

 <!--